Hannah Slater: Invention

 In 1793, Samuel Slater showed Hannah some very smooth yarn he had spun from long staple Surinam cotton.
-He intended to use it to produce cloth; however, Hannah and her sister used a hand spinning wheel to spin it into thread, and the resulting thread proved to be stronger than linen thread.
+While Samuel intended to use this yarn to produce cloth, Hannah and her sister saw a different potential.
+Using a hand spinning wheel, they spun the yarn into thread, which turned out to be stronger than traditional linen thread.
 The same year, Hannah applied to the U.S. Patent Office for a patent for an invention - a new method of producing sewing thread from cotton.
 The patent was issued in the name of "Mrs Samuel Slater".
+By creating a more robust thread, Hannah's invention contributed to improving the quality and durability of textile products.
+This innovation was particularly significant in the context of the American textile industry, which was seeking ways to compete with already established European manufacturers.

 Community work

-Slater was active in religious and welfare organisations in the Pawtucket community, such as the creation of a village Sunday School, and in 1809 a Female Beneficent Society.
-Slater was treasurer for the society and her sister Lydia was one of its directors.
+Beyond her contributions to textile innovation, Hannah Slater was also active in her community.
+She participated in religious and welfare organizations in Pawtucket, including the establishment of a village Sunday School and a Female Beneficent Society in 1809.
+Hannah served as the treasurer of this society, with her sister Lydia as one of its directors.
+Her involvement in these organizations demonstrated her commitment to improving the social and spiritual well-being of her community.

 Family

 Slater gave birth to 10 children, four of whom died in infancy or childhood.
 The known children and their years of birth are William (b.
 1796), Elizabeth (b.
 1798), Mary (b.
 1801), Samuel (b.
 1802), George (b.
 1804), John (b.
 1805), Horatio (b.
 1808), William (b.
 1809) and Thomas (b.
 1812).

 Slater died in 1812 about two weeks after the birth of her last child, from complications of childbirth.
 She was 37 years old.
 Her husband wrote in his memoirs that after her death "the poor lamented her, whose charities and kindness they had experienced".
 Slater was buried at Mineral Spring Cemetery.